cvs-health/testaro/README.md

   }
 ```

 The reason for this is that the Tenon API operates asynchronously.
 You ask it to perform a test, and it puts your request into a queue.
 To learn whether Tenon has completed your test, you make a status request.
 You can continue making status requests until Tenon replies that your test has been completed.
 Then you submit a request for the test result, and Tenon replies with the result.
 (As of May 2022, however, status requests were observed to misreport still-running tests as completed.
-The `tenon` test works around that by requesting only the result and using the response to determine whether the tests have been completed.)
+The `tenon` test act works around that by requesting only the result and using the response to determine whether the tests have been completed.)

 Tenon says that tests are typically completed in 3 to 6 seconds but that the latency can be longer, depending on demand.

 Therefore, you can include a `tenonRequest` act early in your job, and a `tenon` test act late in your job.
 Tenon will move your request through its queue while Testaro is processing your job.
 When Testaro reaches your `tenon` test act, Tenon will most likely have completed your test.
 If not, the `tenon` test will wait and then make a second request before giving up.

-Thus, a `tenon` test actually does not perform any test; it merely collects the result.
+Thus, a `tenon` test act actually does not perform any test; it merely collects the result.
 The page that was active when the `tenonRequest` act was performed is the one that Tenon tests.

-In case you want to perform more than one `tenon` test with the same job, you can do so.
+In case you want to perform the Tenon tests more than once in the same job, you can do so.
 Just give each pair of acts a distinct `id` property, so each `tenon` test act will request the correct result.

 Tenon recommends giving it a public URL rather than giving it the content of a page, if possible.
 So, it is best to give the `withNewContent` property of the `tenonRequest` act the value `true`, unless the page is not public.

-If a `tenon` test is included in a job, environment variables named `TENON_USER` and `TENON_PASSWORD` must exist, with your Tenon username and password, respectively, as their values.
-You can obtain those from [Tenon](https://tenon.io/documentation/overview).
+If a `tenon` test act is included in a job, environment variables named `TENON_USER` and `TENON_PASSWORD` must exist, with your Tenon username and password, respectively, as their values.
+These could be obtained from [Tenon](https://tenon.io/documentation/overview) until Tenon was closed to new subscribers in or about October 2022.

 ###### WAVE

-If a `wave` test is included in the job, an environment variable named `WAVE_KEY` must exist, with your WAVE API key as its value.
+If a `wave` test act is included in the job, an environment variable named `WAVE_KEY` must exist, with your WAVE API key as its value.
 You can get it from [WebAIM](https://wave.webaim.org/api/).

 The `wave` API does not accept a transmitted document for testing.
 WAVE must be given only a URL, which it then visits to perform its tests.
 Therefore, you cannot manipulate a page and then have WAVE test it, or ask WAVE to test a page that cannot be reached directly with a URL.